 - Academic and staff employee associations/advisory groups authorized to aid campus administration in seeking the views of employees;

-- Registered Campus Organizations (any organization whose membership is predominantly comprised of UCLA students and/or personnel, is registered with the Center for Student Programming, and abides by the UCLA Regulations on Activities, Registered Campus Organizations, and Use of Properties).
+- Registered Campus Organizations with SOLE (any organization whose membership is predominantly comprised of UCLA students and/or personnel, is registered with the Center for Student Programming, and abides by the UCLA Regulations on Activities, Registered Campus Organizations, and Use of Properties).
 These requests must be coordinated through and approved by UCLA Student Affairs.

 C. Who May Not Use BruinPost Services